Sz-Tim/isRev/ms/msDraft.md

 This search returned guides to the ant fauna of particular geopolitical regions.
 Such guides typically compile museum records and many years of collections across the region, detailing the recorded occurrences of each ant species.
 Elevational ranges were interpolated.
-That is, each species was assumed present between the lowest and highest occurrence within a dataset.
+That is, each species was assumed present between its lowest and highest recorded occurrence within a dataset.

 To restrict the analysis to robust, well-sampled datasets, I required that a dataset provide ant elevational data within a mountainous region or along a gradient and meet five *a priori* criteria:
 (1) sufficient, even sampling effort with standardized methods across the gradient;